THE HISTORY OF THE SEYMOUR OKTOBERFEST

 The Oktoberfest purchases several thousand dollars in in radio, tv, and newspaper advertising to let people know about the festival.
 The event requires electric and water supplies, bathroom facilities, first aid and baby changing areas, safety preparations, and coordination of all the activities.
 The Oktoberfest employs members of the Jackson County Sheriff’s Department to drive the shuttle from the high school parking lot to help with crowded parking conditions, and pays the Rockford Methodist Church members to clean tables and empty trash.
 The ABATE Club is hired to provide security each night for the booths and their contents after the festival closes at eleven p.m. and until re-opening in the morning.
 The Jackson County Health Department is a vital part of the festival, as they check to insure that all health regulations are observed at the food booths.
 The Fire Department and the Building Commissioner’s office checks each booth to make sure they have fire extinguishers and are observing proper safety precautions.
 A fire-retardant chemical is purchased by the Oktoberfest each year, and the firemen spray all the decorations used by the booths to make sure there will not be a problem with a fire.
 Jackson County Ambulance provides a first-aid tent and immediate service for any health needs that may occur during the festival.
 An information booth in the center of the festival provides information, lost and found, and help to the festival goers who have lost parents or need to know where something is located.
 Oktoberfest board members are also on hand to give any help needed.

 The Oktoberfest has become an important facet of our community.
 College students plan their first weekend home to allow them to attend Oktoberfest.
 Relatives from out of state plan their vacations around the Oktoberfest.
 Some reunions of school classes are held over the weekend, since everyone will be in town, anyway.
 New residents are amazed at the congeniality, the crowds of people, and the fun that may be enjoyed by all during the three-day festival.
 Nursing homes bring van loads of people, some in wheelchairs, to enjoy the fun.
 Daycare facilities bring their children for a walk through the festival, to enjoy the music and activity.
 Brady's carnival is set up in the city parking lot with rides for all ages.
 German music prevails throughout the day, and a German Band (the Schulhaus 4+3) plays each evening and all day on Saturday, providing an area to polka, bunny-hop, or just watch and listen.
 The ZweiteB Strasse (Second Street) Dancers are there on Friday and Saturday evening to provide help in learning the polka.
 A Polka and a Chicken Dance contest is also held on Saturday night of the Oktoberfest.
-A Bluegrass festival is held nightly on the south stage of the festival.
+A Bluegrass festival, sponsored by Pet Supplies Plus, is held nightly on the south stage of the festival.
 Bluegrass fans bring their lawnchairs or sit on the bleachers to enjoy a whole evening of bluegrass provided by various bands that are well-known throughout Indiana and surrounding states.
 A variety of other entertainment, including bands, singers, cloggers, and dancers of all varieties perform for the enjoyment of their audience.
 All entertainment is free of charge.
-In recent years, an Alphorn group has come to entertain, as well as an accordian duo, Les and Mary, from Ohio, who walk through the streets entertaining the people.
+In recent years, an Alphorn group has come to entertain, as well as an accordian duo who walk through the streets entertaining the people.
 Lester Tracy, a local music collector, also walks through the festival with his hand grinder organ, to the delight of those festival goers.

 Through the years, donations from the profits received have been given to various good causes in the community.
 After expenses are paid, the profits are distributed to other causes.
 In 2007, commemorating the 35th year of the festival, the Seymour Oktoberfest donated $35,000 to various not-for-profit organizations in Seymour and surrounding Jackson County.
 In 2009, $20,000 was distributed to 30 different not-for profit agencies in Jackson County that are working to assist our people and to make others lives more meaningful.
-During the years 2010 and 2011, the board has paid to remodel the three stages, adding all new awnings, and rebuild all the electric boxes used to provide power to the booths downtown, and has purchased portable bleachers for the city to use both at the Oktoberfest and at other city and school functions.
+During the years 2010 and 2011, the board has paid to remodel the three stages, adding all new awnings, rebuilding the shuttle, and rebuilding all the electric boxes used to provide power to the booths downtown, and has also purchased portable bleachers for the city to use both at the Oktoberfest and at other city and school functions.

 The Seymour Oktoberfest has been good for the city of Seymour.
 The traditions set many years ago are still in place, and the festival has become a vital part of our community.
 Oktoberfest draws the community together, and gives them something to be proud of.
 In the year 2000, our local Seymour Oktoberfest was nominated by State Representative Baron Hill to become a part of the nation’s Local Legacies.
 Pictures and records of the festival have been placed in the Library of Congress.
 In Washington, D.C., joining many other prominent activities that take place all over the United States in many other communities.
 We feel it is an honor for our Oktoberfest to be incorporated in these permanent records of events that impact their communities.